gogogo221/afm_depth_reader/README.md

 I use anaconda3, however the script should be able to run using pip since the script uses only basic libraries.

 ### setup
-The working directory must be the same folder you have the files in so make sure you move into that directory before running the script.
+The working directory must be the same folder you have the .afm files in so make sure you move into that directory before running the script.

 Installing
 ### testing